JuliaHEP/Geant4.jl/docs/src/index.md

 Once the wrapper code is stabilized we move the generated code to the repository [Geant4\_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant4_julia_jll` using the `BinaryBuilder`.

 ## Release Notes
+### 0.1.7
+- New features:
+    - Support for ARM64 (MacOS M1).
+Implemented workaround for `closures` in `@safe_cfunction`, which were for supported in this  platform.
+    - Added support for magnetic field.
+Additional keyword argument in the `G4JLApplication`.
+Added example HBC30 for a simulation of a liquid hydrogen bubble chamber.
+    - Added drawing capabilities for `G4Polyhedra`, `G4EllipticalTube`, `G4Ellipsoid`
+- Fixes:
+    - Example
 ### 0.1.6
 - New features:
     - Restructured G4Vis as an extension of Geant4.jl.
 It is automatically loaded when all the required weak dependencies are satisfied (e.g. "Makie", "Colors", "StaticArrays", "Rotations", "LinearAlgebra")